daveaire/Mint-task/README.md

 # Automation Script for Setting Up Minikube, Helm, Terraform, and Deploying SonarQube

-This script automates the setup of a Minikube cluster, installs necessary dependencies, and deploys SonarQube with PostgreSQL using Terraform and Kubernetes.
+This script automates the setup of a Minikube cluster and deploys SonarQube with PostgreSQL using Terraform and Kubernetes.

 ---